 - Ad hoc compliance reports of messaging by user, date range, and keyword, including edited and deleted messages are available (E20).
 To protect against unauthorized use, all ad hoc report requests are logged.

-- Daily compliance reports compatible with 3rd party compliance solutions such as Global Relay are also available (E20).
+- Daily compliance reports compatible with 3rd party compliance solutions such as Global Relay and Actiance are also available (E20).

 - To protect against brute force attacks, you can set rate limiting on APIs, varied by query frequency, memory store size, remote address and headers.